Skip to main content Skip to secondary navigation

 Denning House with the 17-foot sculpture, MOCNA, by Ursula von Rydingsvard in front

 Denning House, a gorgeous timber-framed facility overlooking Lake Lagunita on the Stanford campus, is the convening space for Knight-Hennessy Scholars at Stanford University.
 Built in 2018 specifically to house Knight-Hennessy Scholars, it provides an inspiring venue for scholars, staff and visitors, and a magnificent setting for art.
 A gift from Roberta Bowman Denning, '75, MBA '78, and Steve Denning, MBA '78, made the building possible.
-Thirty-minute tours can be booked at the link above.
+Monthly 30-minute tours can be booked at the link above.

 Frost Amphitheater & Stanford Live